cristicmf/dao/README.md

 - Ethereum is still experimental, and so is this code.
 Using this on a chain where Ether has real value, or in any form of production environment is **not** recommended.

-- The code in `dao-core` and `dao-users` is stable, but again - imports will change.
+- The code in `dao-core` is stable, but again - imports will change.

 ## Information